In our search for the best breakfast in Los Cabos, we fell in love with the one at The Waldorf Astoria Los Cabos Pedregal.

 - cinnamon and sugar (to taste)

-Mix the 2 eggs with the cream.
+Mix the two eggs with the cream.
 Wet the bread with this mix and sear in a hot pan.
 Once it is a golden color on both sides, sprinkle with cinnamon and sugar.
 Serve hot.

 - 1/2 cup mixed berries